TuanUR/EcoToken/README.md

 # BavariaEcoToken

-# BET on consumer change!
-# Do Sustainable Actions, get your BavariaEcoTokens.
+BET on consumer change!
+Do Sustainable Actions, get your BavariaEcoTokens.

-# A Blockchainbased Rewardsystem
+A Blockchainbased Rewardsystem

-dApp will be added in the future!
+Tests and dApp will be added in the future!